nextthingco/docs/Gadget-docs/source/includes/_build.md

 	`nano gadget.yml`

 	Fill in gadget.yml as described below.
+You container will have a different uuid.
+To find out what all of the fields in this file are for go to the Configuring Gadget.yml LINK section.

 	```bash
 	services: